Documentation

 Workspace Environment Variables provide a centralized way to store values that are frequently used across multiple workflows.
 Instead of hardcoding API keys, base URLs, or authentication tokens into every single HTTP node, you can define them once at the workspace level and reference them dynamically.

 Performance Note: The nLink Workflow Engine parses these variables with O(1) complexity upon execution start, caching them deep into the execution context.
-Referencing them thousands of times across massive workflow loops causes zero performance overhead.
+Referencing them thousands of times across extensive workflow loops incurs zero performance overhead.

 Configuring Variables